Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Simulations

 \subsection{Computation of TMND statistics}

 In this subsection we study the computation of the moments of the untruncated components of a TMND.
-One state and one measurement vector per Monte Carlo replication are generated from the model \eqref{eq:measmodel} with $\nu\!=\!\infty$ degrees of freedom (corresponding to skew-normal likelihood), prior $x\!\sim\!\N(0,\mathrm{diag}((20\,\text{m})^2,(20\,\text{m})^2,(0.22\,\text{m})^2,(0.1\,\text{m})^2))$, and 10\,000 replications.
-The compared methods are \recursive truncations with the optimal truncation order (TOPT) and with random order (TRAND), the variational Bayes (VB), and the analytical formulas of \cite{tallis1961} using \textsc{Matlab} function \verb+mvncdf+ (MVNCDF).
-In TRAND any of the non-optimal constraints is chosen randomly at each truncation.
-VB is an update of the skew $t$ variational Bayes filter (STVBF) \cite{nurminen2015a} where $\overline{\Lambda_k}\!=\!\eye$ and the VB iteration is terminated when the position estimate changes less than 0.005\,m or at the 1000th iteration.
-The reference solution for the expectation value is a bootstrap particle filter (PF) update with 50\,000 samples.
+For each Monte Carlo replication, one state value is generated from the prior $x\!\sim\!\N(0,\mathrm{diag}(20^2,20^2,0.22^2,0.1^2)\,\text{m}^2)$, and one measurement vector is generated from the model \eqref{eq:measmodel} with $\nu\!=\!\infty$ degrees of freedom (corresponding to skew-normal likelihood).
+10\,000 Monte Carlo replications are used.
+The compared methods are expectation propagation (EP) with the greedy truncation order and one, two, three, four, and five EP iterations (GEP1, GEP2, GEP3, GEP4, GEP5), the variational Bayes (VB), and the analytical formulas of \cite{tallis1961} using \textsc{Matlab} function \verb+mvncdf+ (MVNCDF).
+VB is an update of the skew $t$ VB filter (STVBF) \cite{nurminen2015a} where the heavy-tailedness variable $\overline{\Lambda}_1$ is fixed to identity $\eye_{n_y}$ and the VB iteration is terminated when the position estimate changes less than 0.005\,m or at the 1000th iteration.
+The reference solution for the expectation value is an importance sampling (IS) update with 50\,000 samples and the prior as the importance distribution.